bugsbugsbux/jjj/README.md

   list of integers can mimic one.
 If a for-loop does not terminate early its element-holding variable is set to an empty list and its index-holding variable to the length of the list.
-If it terminates early the last state is kept.
+If it terminates early their last states are kept.
   ```J
   {{
     for.
 1 2 do.